Skip to content

 Real estate sales are when property records come into focus.
 They are used before, during, and after the sale.
 Some are created by the transaction.
 They are very helpful in filling in any blanks.

-When buying property, you will want to know as much as possible.
-Perform your due diligence, use property records to inform yourself, and go into the sale confidently.
+When buying property in Maryland, you should know as much as possible.
+Perform your due diligence, use property records to inform yourself, and enter the sale confidently.

-When selling property, you must disclose any material defects about the property that you know about.
+When selling property in Maryland, you must disclose any material defects about the property that you know about.
 If you do not know something, you can use public property records to look it up.

 When buying a home, your mortgage company will insist that you purchase title insurance.
 It protects you and the lender against any legal claims on the property after the sale.
 Your title company will perform a property title search to look for any title defects before closing.

 Property records and fair market value are intertwined.
-The assessed and appraised value of a property will appear in many different records.
+A property's assessed and appraised value will appear in many different records.
 These values can show whether a property has decreased or increased in value over time.
 Fair market value shows the value of your own property compared to others in the local area.

 Two types of methods are used when valuing a property.
 In Maryland, assessments are typically used by the finance office to value the property for taxes and setting tax rates.
 Each homeowner must pay their fair share to fund things like schools, fire and police, and road maintenance.